ebolar/Farmer/README.md

 fuptime -a
 ```

-## An example configuration
+## An flexible configuration
-The examples below assume the following configuration, typical for a web based application.
+The examples below are based around the following configuration.

 ```
 .-------------.      .--------------------.      .-----------------.